0xjarix/solidity-interview-questions/README.md

    => call() is the recommended way of sending ETH to a smart contract.
 The empty argument triggers the fallback function of the receiving address. using call, one can also trigger other functions defined in the contract and send a fixed amount of gas to execute the function.
 The transaction status is sent as a boolean and the return value is sent in the data variable.
 3. How do you write a gas-efficient for loop in Solidity?
    => the unchecked box can be used to increment the counter.
 There's also a more optimal way that involves yul.
 5. What is a storage collision in a proxy contract?
    => When a delegate call is used, the called contract has access to the calling contract's storage.
 Therefore, if the layout of the storage variables in the delegate contract doesn't match the layout in the proxy contract, a storage collision occurs.
 7. What is the difference between abi.encode and abi.encodePacked?
    => abi.encode: padded encoding, takes up the whole slot
    => abi.encodePacked: unpadded encoding, takes up the required space.
-Used to concate variables of different types like when we want to create IPFSCID hash concatenated with the correct url
+Used to concate variables of different types like when we want to create IPFS CID hash concatenated with the correct url
 8. uint8, uint32, uint64, uint128, uint256 are all valid uint sizes.
 Are there others?
    => uint160
 10. What changed with block.timestamp before and after proof of stake?
    => Under proof of work, the Ethereum block interval varied, but miners could modify the block timestamp by +/-15 seconds, as long as the modified value was greater than the parent timestamp, without the block getting rejected.
    => Under proof of stake, the Ethereum block interval is fixed at 12 seconds (or possibly a multiple of 12 seconds, in rare cases).
 11. What is frontrunning?
     => when a broker or an investor joins a trade because they have foreknowledge of a large confidential deal which will impact the asset's price.
 In the world of Decentralized Finance, large confidential deal are large pending transactions, in the mempool, that can be frontrunned by MEV-Searchers with their MEV-Bot.
 13. What is a commit-reveal scheme and when would you use it?
     => The Commit-Reveal scheme finds a fun application in-game scenarios such as a digital version of Rock, Paper, and Scissors.
 Players commit their choices without revealing them, ensuring a fair game.
 Once both players have committed, the reveal phase follows, determining the winner based on the choices made.
 15. Under what circumstances could abi.encodePacked create a vulnerability?
     => encodePacked can result in hash collisions when used with two dynamic arguments (string/bytes)
 17. How does Ethereum determine the BASEFEE in EIP-1559?
-    =>
+    => The base fee is calculated by a formula that compares the size of the previous block (the amount of gas used for all the transactions) with the target size.
+The base fee will increase by a maximum of 12.5% per block if the target block size is exceeded.
 19. What is the difference between a cold read and a warm read?
     => A cold read is when you read a storage variable for the first time, a warm read is when you access it for the 2nd time, cold read costs 1000 gas while warm read costs 100 gas.
 21. How does an AMM price assets?